Māori and conservation: Contemporary viewpoints

 A Cultural Health Index for waterways has been developed that links Western science and the cultural knowledge of the Māori about stream health.

-Maori belief dictates that Tane, the god of forest and birds, created the first man.
+Māori belief holds that Tāne, the god of forests and birds, created the first man.

-In Maori society, special status is granted to those known as the tangata whenua 'people of the land', or Maori who have resided in the local district for many generations.
-This is in contrast with the Maori that have no ancestral connection to the land, known variously as tangata haere mai 'people who have come in', rawaho 'outsiders' or tauiwi 'foreigners'.
+In Māori society, special status is granted to those known as the tangata whenua 'people of the land', or Māori who have resided in the local district for many generations.
+This is in contrast with the Māori that have no ancestral connection to the land, known variously as tangata haere mai 'people who have come in', rawaho 'outsiders' or tauiwi 'foreigners'.
 Depending on the remoteness of the community, the percentage of tangate haere mai can vary from as few as 5% to in excess of 70%.
 Today, the term tangata whenua is often used to broadly differentiate between Māori and other groups.

-Another important aspect of the Maori's relationship with nature was the concept of tapu, a dangerous energy that had to be properly nullified through ritual.
+Another important aspect of the Māori's relationship with nature was the concept of tapu, a dangerous energy that had to be properly nullified through ritual.
 Every natural resource had this, meaning, at least in theory, that exploitation of natural resources was limited by tapu.

-Maori land laws, which dictate equal partitioning of inheritances among children, have had the effect of preserving the land by making individual land blocks too small for economic use.
-Compounded with this, Maori of the older generation are culturally disinclined to sell their shares to developers, making cutting firewood or cultivating small gardens the primary economic activity on these lands.
+Māori land laws, which dictate equal partitioning of inheritances among children, have had the effect of preserving the land by making individual land blocks too small for economic use.
+Compounded with this, Māori of the older generation are culturally disinclined to sell their shares to developers, making cutting firewood or cultivating small gardens the primary economic activity on these lands.

-Maori blame European prohibition laws, many of which were implemented during the colonial era, for usurping the mana and contributing to the declining biodiversity of New Zealand.
-In particular, Maori pointed to the continuing decline of the New Zealand Pigeon in spite of prohibitions on hunting, claiming Tane was removing them as they were no longer being used by the people.
+Māori blame European prohibition laws, many of which were implemented during the colonial era, for usurping the mana and contributing to the declining biodiversity of New Zealand.
+In particular, Māori pointed to the continuing decline of the New Zealand pigeon in spite of prohibitions on hunting, claiming Tāne was removing them as they were no longer being used by the people.
 Regaining responsibility for the environment of New Zealand is seen not only as important from a conservation standpoint, but critical to truly be tangata whenua.